joshbuddy/jsonpath/README.md

 # => true
 ```

-You can optionally prevent eval from being called on sub-expressions by passing in :allow_eval => false to the constructor.

 ### More examples

 For more usage examples and variations on paths, please visit the tests.
 There are some more complex ones as well.